Building trust in the workplace

 Begin with the basics.
 Don’t tolerate lying, stealing or unprofessional behavior – ever.
 Set the bar high when it comes to quality of work and interactions with clients as well.
 These are areas where it’s important to have clear expectations and hold employees accountable.

-Building trust in the workplace starts with you.
+Any organization is only as strong as the psychology of its leader – so you must lead by example.
 “Leaders are what transform organizations,” says Tony.
 “What will make you the leader is when you have a higher expectation not of other people – anybody can do that – but of yourself.”
-You must hold yourself to the same standards as your employees – in fact, even higher.
-If you skip meetings, reschedule constantly and don’t keep your word, your employees won’t either.
+Mastering how to build trust in a team means holding yourself to the same standards as your employees – in fact, even higher.
+If you skip meetings, reschedule constantly and don’t keep your word – your employees won’t either.

 Admit when you’ve made a mistake, and always keep your word.
 Don’t make promises you can’t keep or don’t intend to keep.
 When you say one thing but act differently, it’s a form of dishonesty that breaks trust.